-5.1.17 LOCAL MUNICIPALITIES PROJECTS AND PROGRAMMES
+5.1.16 LOCAL MUNICIPALITIES PROJECTS AND PROGRAMMES

 The following table presents the capital projects for the family of municipalities.
-It is imperative to mentioned that the below projects emanated from the discussions we had with the local municipalities in ensuring the alignment.
+It is imperative to mention that the below projects emanated from the discussions we had with the local municipalities in ensuring the alignment.

-5.1.17.1 OKHAHLAMBA LOCAL MUNICIPALITY
+5.1.16.1 OKHAHLAMBA LOCAL MUNICIPALITY